alextsigonias/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a fourth-year PhD student at the [Technical University of Munich](https://www.tum.de/en/), advised by Prof. [Andreas S. Schulz](https://www.or.tum.de/en/group/andreas-s-schulz/) and co-advised by Prof. [Martin Bichler](https://dss.in.tum.de/staff/bichler.html).
-I am a member of the [Operations Research Group](https://www.or.tum.de/en/home/) and the interdisciplinary research group [Advanced Optimization in a Networked Economy (AdONE)](https://www.gs.tum.de/en/adone/start/).
+I am a postdoctoral researcher at the [Department of Industrial Engineering](https://www.dii.uchile.cl/english/) of the University of Chile hosted by Prof. [José Correa](https://www.dii.uchile.cl/~jcorrea/).
+I am a member of the [Information and Computation in Market Design (ICMD)](https://sites.google.com/view/anilloicmd/home?authuser=0) team.
+I recently obtained my PhD from the [School of Computation, Information and Technology](https://www.cit.tum.de/en/cit/home/) of the [Technical University of Munich](https://www.tum.de/en/).
+At TUM I was advised by Prof. [Andreas S. Schulz](https://www.ot.mgt.tum.de/en/or/group/andreas-s-schulz/) and was a member of the interdisciplinary research group [Advanced Optimization in a Networked Economy (AdONE)](https://www.gs.tum.de/en/adone/start/) and the [Operations Research Group](https://www.ot.mgt.tum.de/en/or/home/).
 Before that, I received my Diploma from the National Technical University of Athens, where I was advised by Prof. [Dimitris Fotakis](https://www.softlab.ntua.gr/~fotakis/).
-In Fall 2019 I visited the Universidad de Chile in Santiago, where I was hosted by Prof. [José Correa](https://www.dii.uchile.cl/~jcorrea/).
+During my PhD I had the chance to visit the [University of Chile](https://www.uchile.cl/english) and the [Sapienza University of Rome](https://www.uniroma1.it/en).

 My research interests broadly lie at the intersection of Economics and Computation.
-My recent work has focused in (algorithmic) mechanism design and online algorithms.
-I am also interested in market design and various aspects of optimization and sequential decision-making.
+My recent work has focused on (algorithmic) mechanism design and online decision-making.
+I am also interested in data-driven market design and optimization problems arising in applications of societal relevance.

+You can find a copy of my CV [here](uploads/CV.pdf) *(last update: Feb 2022)*.